Sunday, April 9, 2023

 If I could pretend to work well enough, I would never get caught.

 "Yes!"
-Adam shouted as we fired up the first copy of Doom and got the welcome screen, a fiery background with a fighter in greenish.
+Adam shouted as we fired up the first copy of Doom and got the welcome screen, a fiery background with a fighter in greenish armor.
 Behind the fighter loomed the dramatic DOOM logo.
 In front of the entire set of graphics, the computer presented us with a menu: New Game, Load Game, Save Game, Options.

 "Can you make yours be the server?"
 Adam called.
 "I'm almost done.
 Then I'll try to join."